Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 Enneagram Type 8 individuals are driven by a need for control and a desire to protect themselves and those they care about.
 They are highly motivated by a sense of justice and fairness and are passionate about causes that align with their values.

 At their core, Enneagram Type 8 individuals seek to avoid being controlled by others.
-They value their independence and do not want to be beholden to anyone or anything.
+They value their independence and do not want to be accountable to anyone or anything.
 This can sometimes manifest as a fear of vulnerability or a reluctance to rely on others for support.

 </article>